Do infrared sauna sessions reap real health benefits? Here’s a look at the research.

 The researchers believe that the heat induced from infrared saunas stimulates the production of serotonin, a key neurotransmitter that regulates mood.

-While you shouldn’t necessarily swap your meds for infrared sauna therapy, the latter could be a good complement to combat the blues.
+While you shouldn’t necessarily swap your meds for infrared sauna therapy, the latter could be a good complement to combat your blues.